dibyanshi01/Covid-19-Dashboard-Analysis/README.md

 # Covid-19-Dashboard-Analysis
-In this Project we are Going to Build a Dashboard in which we shows So many Analysis on the COVID_19 with the help of Dataset .For making this we need Some Basic Knowledge about the website Development and Some Basic Knowledge about the Data Analysis .So we are going to make this Project with the help of Dash which is a python framework for building web application.
+In this Project we build a Dashboard in which we showed so many analysis on the COVID_19 of different countries with the help of Dataset.
+We made this Project with the help of Dash which is a python framework for building web application.

 Now for making Dashboard first we install all the packages through terminal inside the PayCharm , which we are going to use in this Project:-